Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Introduction

-In the sequel, we let $k$ be an algebraic number field, i.e., a finite extension of $\bQ$.
 We set $X = \Spec(\fo_k)$ with the ring of integers $\fo_k$ in $k$.
-The completion of $k$ at a place $v$ is $k_v$.
 The finite places of $k$ will be identified with the closed points of $X$.
 An abelian variety $A/k$ with good reduction over a nonempty open $U \subset X$ extends to an abelian scheme over $U$ that we denote by $A/U$ by abuse of notation.